moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 - The general idea behind how a battery pack is assembled.

-- How the battery and controller/inverter work together to spin the motor.
+- How the battery and controller/inverter work together to spin the rotor.

 - How CC-CV charging works and why is it necessary.